About the author

 If using ZFS or Ceph file system, an additional 8 GB of RAM is required for every TB of used storage.

-For virtual machines and containers, running Proxmox VE in a cluster with high availability (HA) is recommended.
+For virtual machines and containers, running Proxmox VE in a high-availability (HA) cluster is recommended.

 Whether you choose a hardware RAID controller with BBU or pure ZFS on an HBA depends on your experience and preference.
 I like ZFS because of the built-in checksums, snapshots and self-healing.